Ethics for Case Managers

 CIVIL LAW AND CASE MANAGEMENT

 Civil law is concerned with harm against individuals, including breaches of contracts and torts.
 A civil action is considered a wrong between individuals.
 Its purpose is to make right the wrongs and injuries suffered by individuals, usually by assigning monetary compensation.
-It is important to be aware that an action can potentially be both criminal and civil in nature (Stanford & Connor, 2012).
+It is important to be aware that an action can potentially be both criminal and civil in nature (University of Minnesota, 2018a).

 A tort is a wrong against an individual.
 Torts may be classified as either intentional or unintentional.